The Deep, Emotional Bond Only The Longest-Lasting Couples Possess

 The right kind of speech offers a new perspective and moves you closer to a resolution.
 When all else fails, simply ask, “How are you feeling today?” or, “How do you feel about (subject)?”

-You can develop emotional intimacy with your partner through daily activities like joint visualizations.
+You can develop emotional intimacy with your partner through daily activities like joint visualizations and other exercises, as 2014 research reinforces.
 With time, this will help you grow closer.
 Many people use visualization exercises to motivate themselves in the real world.

 Make it a nightly or weekly habit.
 Joint visualizations inspire you to work toward shared goals.

 Watch your partner’s body language as you speak.
-Pay attention to his breathing, when he sighs, if he crosses his legs, where he holds his hands, etc. Most movements are subconscious, but every single one is for a reason.
+Pay attention to their breathing, when they sigh, if they cross their legs, where they hold their hands, etc. Most movements are subconscious, but every single one is for a reason.

-When you note small movements, you can decipher your partner’s comfort level and figure out what makes him feel uneasy.
-In time, you can come to know what your partner is thinking just by watching the way he holds himself.
+When you note small movements, you can decipher your partner’s comfort level and figure out what makes them feel uneasy.
+In time, you can come to know what your partner is thinking just by watching the way they hold themselves.

 It also helps to make eye contact to magnify your connection.
-There may be times when you want to avoid looking your partner in the eye, like when he’s made you upset.
-Even in these moments, keep in mind that nothing is as effective at conveying (or betraying) sentiments as eye contact.
+There may be times when you want to avoid looking your partner in the eye, like when they have made you upset.
+Even in these moments, keep in mind that nothing is as effective at conveying (or betraying) sentiments as eye contact, as backed up in a study from 2021.
 Words may reach the brain, but a glance trickles down to the soul.

-Practice looking your partner in the eye when you address him to heighten the potency of your words.
+Practice looking your partner in the eye when you address them to heighten the potency of your words.

 It’s easy to become emotionally immune to our partner as monotony sets in and boredom strikes.
-Scientifically speaking, dopamine levels in the brain drop as we get used to a person.
+Scientifically speaking, dopamine levels in the brain drop as we get used to a person, as shown in a 2006 study.

 Feelings of exhilaration can be rekindled through new and old activities.
 Push your partner and yourself out of your comfort zones.